Travis Dixon

 Travis Lemar Dixon is an American media studies scholar and Professor of Communication at the University of Illinois at Urbana-Champaign.
 He is known for researching racial and religious stereotyping in television news in the United States, as well as audiences' reception of rap music.
+In 2025, Dixon received an endowed position, named to the "David L Swanson Professor of Communications" position at the University of Illinois.